manideep1108/synboost/README.md

 ### Pretrained Weights

 Links to different pretrained weights:
-1) For the full framework :
+1) For the full framework :  https://drive.google.com/file/d/1FX4_df0SkmhnU_1ymTRDKHuueXlV4W4X/view?usp=sharing
 2) For the light version :

+The above pretrained weights zip folder also contains the pretrained weights of segmentation and synthesis models.

 ### Datasets